LinkedEarth/Pyleoclim_util/doc_build/installation.rst

 The default version of WWZ that comes with the installation steps mentioned above is relying on `Numba <http://numba.pydata.org/>`_.
 It is fast enough for lightweight spectral & wavelet analysis tasks, in which case we recommend using the default installation.

-However, it could be slow for heavy use (e.g. performing it for hundreds of times on timeseries with length longer than 1000 points), in which case we recommend activating the f2py feature to achieve an acceleration of around 50% (see a loose benchmark notebook `here <https://github.com/LinkedEarth/Pyleoclim_util/blob/Development/example_notebooks/WWZ_numba.ipynb>`_).
+However, it could be slow for heavy use (e.g. performing it for hundreds of times on timeseries with length longer than 1000 points), in which case we recommend activating the f2py feature to achieve an acceleration of around 50%.

 To do that, a Fortran compiler (e.g. :code:`gfortran` or :code:`ifort`) is required on your local machine, and the related Fortran source code should be compiled locally following the steps below: